wwivbbs/docs/docs/cfg/wwivini.md

 ; COMIO        Intercept DOS interrupts (Win32 Only)
 ; FOSSIL       Emulate the FOSSIL for DOS applications (Win32 Only) ; NETPROG      Tries to run program in network data dir first.
-; BINARY       Don't expand telnet IAC or LF -> CR/LF Translation when doing local IO ;              through STDIO mode.
-; STDIO        Use STDIO based doors for Linux.
-This will set the stdin/stdout ;              file descriptors to the socket before spawning the binary ; TEMP_DIR     Sets the working directory to the instance temp directory.
-; BATCH_DIR    Sets the working directory to the instance batch directory.
-; QWK_DIR      Sets the working directory to the instance QWK directory ;              (this is currently the batch directory but may change in the future) ;
+;
 ; Options can be combined like so:
 ;